Phudgestuff/kotonash/README.md

 # Kotonash!
 ![Logo](public/assets/otherImages/favicon.png)
 ## What is Kotonash?
-Kotonash is a card game that my friend created in a D&D session.
+*Kotonash* is a card game that my friend (Capybara_Emperor) created in a D&D session.
 This is an effort to bring it to life with as a web-game
 ## How to run
 - Download the zip file
 - Unzip it